DSoftOut/pgator/README.md

 #### JSON-RPC 2.0 methods calling:

-At first, it is need to start pgator:
+At first, here is need to start pgator:
 ```
 $ ./pgator --config=my_pgator.conf
 Number of methods in the table "pgator_calls": 1, failed to prepare: 0